KrishnaswamyLab/MAGIC/Rmagic/inst/examples/bonemarrow_tutorial.md

 ### Loading data

-The example data is located in the PHATE Github repository.
-We can load it directly from the web.
+In this tutorial, we will analyse myeloid and erythroid cells in mouse bone marrow, as described in Paul et al., 2015.
+The example data is located in the PHATE Github repository and we can load it directly from the web.

 ``` r
 # load data